hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

     }
 }
 ```
-And then we add anything we might want to change later as an extenally defined option.
+And then we add anything we might want to change later as an externally defined option.

 ```swift
 extension Container: AutoRegistering {